-My colleague Emma, who often works from home, explained how she approaches her day.
-“I tend to wake up quite early, so rather than waste the morning, I use this time as my ‘productive’ time when I’m not going to be disturbed.
-I find this a really great time to get the things done that take a fair amount of concentration and re-reading.
+Emma, who often works from home, explained how she approaches her day.
+“I tend to wake up quite early.
+So rather than waste the morning, I use this time as my ‘productive’ time when I’m not going to be disturbed.
+I find this a really great time to get the things done that take a fair amount of concentration and re-reading.”

-For those who are not early birds, you might not be so ready to tackle your deep-thinking tasks first thing.
-Instead, work out when you feel at your peak levels of concentration and plan those tasks then as we all go through peaks and troughs throughout the day.
-Working from home might give you more flexibility to schedule your tasks accordingly.
+For those who aren’t early birds, you might not be so ready to tackle your deep-thinking tasks first thing.
+Instead, work out when you feel most able to concentrate and plan to do those tasks then.
+We all go through peaks and troughs throughout the day, and working from home can give you more flexibility to schedule your tasks accordingly.

 Keep your routine (as much as you can)

-While it can be tempting to roll out of bed and stay in your pyjamas all day, our Bupa colleague Michelle advises: “Get dressed and brush your hair and teeth etc. It will make you feel much more ready for the day.”
+While it can be tempting to roll out of bed and stay in your pyjamas all day, home worker Michelle advises: “Get dressed and brush your hair and teeth etc. It will make you feel much more ready for the day.”

-When your home space becomes your workspace it’s important to be mindful that those lines don’t blur too much.
-It can be harder to switch off when you don’t ‘leave the office’ as such and it can lead to working longer hours.
-So it’s important to make that mental transition between work and home.
+When your home becomes your workspace it’s important to be mindful that those lines don’t blur too much.
+It can be harder to switch off when you don’t ‘leave the office’ and it can lead to working longer hours.
+It’s important to make that mental transition between work and home.
 Make sure you set a boundary and pack up properly when it’s time.

 Equally it’s important that when you are working, you keep your focus.